MN3442: Process Analytics - NPS Online

 Learning Outcomes

-• Adopt the process management viewpoint to understand, analyze, and improve the operations function and its mission in terms of cost, quality, speed, service, flexibility, and readiness.
+- Adopt a Process Management Viewpoint – Evaluate and improve operational and business processes in terms of cost, quality, speed, service, flexibility, and readiness.

-• Define, describe, and utilize concepts and analytical techniques fundamental to process analysis and design, such as capacity, bottleneck, cycle time, critical path, Little’s Law, and workload balancing.
+- Analyze and Design Operational Processes – Define, describe, and implement key concepts and analytical techniques fundamental to process analysis and design, such as capacity, bottleneck identification, cycle time, critical path, Little’s Law, economies of scale, PERT/CPM, inventory management, and queuing theory.

 Application Deadlines